Vyndicta/Celestial/docs/celestial-accelerator-docs/future_work.md

 While the Celestial Accelerator successfully meets its primary objectives of providing significant speedup for n-body simulations, there are several potential areas for further improvement and enhancement in future iterations.

-## Precision and Range Improvements
+## Precision and range improvements

-### Double Precision Support
+### Double precision support
 Currently, the accelerator uses single-precision floating-point (32-bit) calculations.
 This forces the use of a pre-scaling multiplication for a solar system simulation, to ensure the computation of 1/d^3 doesn't go over what a float can do.
 Implementing double-precision (64-bit) floating-point operations would:
 - Increase the numerical range of simulations, removing the need for such a scaler
 - Improve calculation precision for sensitive simulations
 - Allow for more accurate long-running simulations where precision errors can accumulate

-### Custom Floating-Point Format
+### Custom floating-point format
 The requirements for celestial simulations are unique due to the vast distances between celestial objects.
 A specialized floating-point format could be developed with:
 - Modified exponent bias tailored to astronomical scales
 - Optimized bit allocation between mantissa and exponent
 - Potentially faster calculations due to hardware-specific optimizations But it would make the communication with the C code more cumbersome.

-## Security Enhancements
+## Security enhancements

 Building upon the existing [security measures](security/security-risks.md), several improvements could be implemented:

-- **Advanced Brute Force Protection**: The current 27-bit key could be vulnerable to brute force attacks during long-running simulations.
+- **Advanced brute force protection**: The current 27-bit key could be vulnerable to brute force attacks during long-running simulations.
 A potential solution would be to clear all sensitive data and output a warning when a certain number of invalid commands are detected.
-- **Dynamic Key Management**: Implementing key rotation or more sophisticated authentication mechanisms.
+- **Dynamic key management**: Implementing key rotation or more sophisticated authentication mechanisms.
-- **Intrusion Detection**: More sophisticated detection of potential attacks with appropriate responses.
+- **Intrusion detection**: More sophisticated detection of potential attacks with appropriate responses.

-## Performance Optimizations
+## Performance optimizations

-### Concurrent Simulation Support
+### Concurrent simulation support
 Adding support for multiple concurrent simulations would be beneficial when:
 - A simulation uses only a subset of the available Body Processing Units (BPUs)
 - Different users need to run independent simulations with smaller body counts